Travis County

 1. Understanding the Audience:

-- Participants wrote responses on sticky notes and we grouped them together by theme.
+• Participants wrote their responses on sticky notes, which we grouped into themes.

 2. Stakeholder Interviews:

-- How does the task force engage with the public?
+• How does the task force currently engage with the public?

-- What services and programs do they refer people to?
+• What services and programs do they refer survivors to?

-- What tools and resources do they share with victims?
+• What tools and resources do they share with survivors?

 3. Assumptions Smash: